 Protandim is a very popular anti-aging /NrF2 supplement.
-Not only that, the co-founder of Pathways Bioscience – Dr. Joe McCord – used to work for the Protandim company (LifeVantage corporation).
+The co-founder of Pathways Bioscience – Dr. Joe McCord – used to work for the Protandim company (LifeVantage corporation).

 But, both companies are separate from each other.
 They do not appear to be related in any way.

 So, PB125 vs. Protamdin: What's better?
 Let's compare the ingredients to each other:

 |Rosemary leaf extract Carnosol) 68 mg||Milk thistle extract 225 mg|

 |Ashwagandha root extract (Withaferin A) 23 mg||Bacopa extract 150 mg|

 |Luteolin (from Sophora japonica bud) 9mg||Ashwagandha 150 mg|

 So how are they different?
 Here are a few thoughts:

 1. Both PB125 and Protandim contain ashwagandha.
 This tells us ashwagandha is important to both.
 While Protandim has more of the herb, this does not necessarily make it better.
 Also, PB125 standardizes its ashwagandha to withaferin A. Is withaferin A better than ashwagandha?
 I cannot say.

 2 There are several published studies on Protandim.
 So far, PB125 does not seem to have any published research.
 But, Protandim research has some issues, in my opinion.
 See the Protaindim review for more insights.